By reading through this comprehensive guide, you will become a pro at using this brewing technique.

 - Seal the lid and place the French press in the fridge.
 It might be easier for you to fit it in if you remove it from its frame.
 Nevertheless, if it still doesn’t fit, feel free to leave it on the kitchen counter and let the ground beans steep at room temperature.

 - Leave it there for 7 to 12 hours.
-Before I used to recommend steeping for 12 to 18 hours, but after testing, I actually found out that I get the best-tasting cold brew coffee concentrate if I only steep it for a maximum of 12 hours.
+I used to recommend steeping for 12 to 18 hours, but after testing, I actually found out that I get the best-tasting cold brew coffee concentrate if I only steep it for a maximum of 12 hours.
 Of course, don’t worry if you steep the ground coffee beans for longer.
-Even if you leave the French press in the fridge for 24 hours, your cold brew concentrate will still be good.
+Even if you leave the French press in the fridge for 24 hours, your cold brew concentrate will still be good enough for you to enjoy.

 - Remove the lid and the filter and stir up with a spoon.